dodecaphonix/turkish_makam_study/README.md

  R--------2--------3---4--------5--------6--------7---R
 ```

 Let's use the 9,4 rule to find a Minor 3rd, then compare to Major.
-We can see that chromatic alterations are 5 commas rather than the 4:
+We can see that semitones acting as chromatic alterations are 5 commas rather than the 4:
 ```
 PR       M2  m3       P4
  R--------2---3--------4 ...